-This assessment requires you to choose a topic from the assessment 1 essay topics and instructions page and write a formal, academic essay which includes references to scholarly texts, and a reference list and/or bibliography.
-Remember to read ALL the information on the learnonline site related to your assessment to understand what you need to do. |
+This assessment requires you to choose a topic from the assessment 1 essay topics and instructions page and write a formal, academic essay which includes references to scholarly texts and a reference list and/or bibliography.

 Before you start searching you should:

-Learn more about searching with the below resource
+Learn more about searching with the below resource:

 Now you've identified the keywords in your assignment question, try doing the following to help you understand your keywords and find similar or alternative keywords: